michauhl/RBPBench/README.md

 ### RBPBench webserver

-RBPBench is also available as a webserver on Galaxy (more information [here](https://backofenlab.github.io/RBPBench/)).
+RBPBench is also available as a webserver on Galaxy (more infos soon).

 ## Example runs